National Cowboy & Western Heritage Museum: Exhibits

 The museum encompasses more than 200000 sqft of display space.
 The museum's collection includes over 2,000 works of western art, the "William S. and Ann Atherton Art of the American West Gallery".
-The 15000 sqft exhibit space contains landscapes, portraits, colorful still lifes, and sculptures by 19th- and 20th-century artists.
-Its over 200 works by Charles Marion Russell, Frederic Remington, Albert Bierstadt, Solon Borglum, Thurmond Restuettenhall, Robert Lougheed, Charles Schreyvogel, and other early artists lead to the museum's prize collection of contemporary Western art created over the last 30 years by award-winning Prix de West artists.
+The 15000 sqft exhibit space contains landscapes, portraits, colorful still lifes, and sculptures by 19th- and 20th-century artists, including over 200 works by Russell, Remington, Albert Bierstadt, Solon Borglum, Thurmond Restuettenhall, Robert Lougheed, Charles Schreyvogel, and other early artists.
+The collection also includes over 700 pieces by Edward S. Curtis, and over 350 by Joe De Yong, along with the large plaster sculpture of James Earle Fraser's End of the Trail.

+The museum also houses contemporary Western art created over the last 30 years by award-winning Prix de West artists.
 The first winner was a large oil by Clark Hulings, "Grand Canyon - Kaibob Trail", about a mule team barely crossing a Grand Canyon trail in deep winter snow.
-The collection also includes over 700 pieces by Edward S. Curtis, and over 350 from Joe De Yong, along with the large plaster sculpture of James Earle Fraser's End of the Trail.

-The historical galleries include the American Cowboy Gallery, a look at the life and traditions of a working cowboy and ranching history; the American Rodeo Gallery, fashioned after a 1950s rodeo arena, provides a look at America's native sport; the Joe Grandee Museum of the Frontier West Gallery exhibits some of the more than 4,500 artifacts once belonging to Western artist Joe Grandee; the Native American Gallery, focuses on the embellishments that Western tribes made to their everyday objects to reflect their beliefs and histories; the Weitzenhoffer Gallery of Fine American Firearms houses over 100 examples of firearms, by Colt, Remington, Smith & Wesson, Sharps, Winchester, Marlin, and Parker Brothers.
+The historical galleries include the American Cowboy Gallery, a look at the life and traditions of a working cowboy and ranching history; the American Rodeo Gallery, fashioned after a 1950s rodeo arena, provides a look at America's native sport; the Joe Grandee Museum of the Frontier West Gallery exhibits some of the more than 4,500 artifacts that once belonged to Western artist Joe Grandee; the Native American Gallery focuses on the embellishments that Western tribes made to their everyday objects to reflect their beliefs and histories; the Weitzenhoffer Gallery of Fine American Firearms houses over 100 examples of firearms by Colt, Remington, Smith & Wesson, Sharps, Winchester, Marlin, and Parker Brothers.

 The museum also houses Prosperity Junction, a 14000 sqft authentic turn-of-the-century Western prairie town.
 Visitors can stroll the streets, peek in some of the store windows, listen to antique player pianos, and actually walk into some of the fully furnished buildings.
-The town comes alive with historical figures once a year during the museum's annual holiday open house, "A Night Before Christmas".

 The museum also is home to an interactive children's museum titled Liichokoshkomo’.
-Making its debut to the museum in 2020, this outdoor space, meaning “let’s play”, encompasses more than 100,000 square feet and offers hands-on learning through purposeful play and engaging activities, such as dodging a geyser, grinding corn, and loading a pioneer wagon.
+Making its debut in 2020, this outdoor space, meaning "let’s play", encompasses more than 100,000 square feet and offers hands-on learning through purposeful play and engaging activities, such as dodging a geyser, grinding corn, and loading a pioneer wagon.

-In September 2022, it was announced that the museum's American Rodeo Gallery would house the Professional Bull Riders Hall of Fame; opening in Spring 2023 and to be completed by 2024 or 2025.
+In September 2022, it was announced that the museum's American Rodeo Gallery would house the Professional Bull Riders Heroes & Legends hall of fame.
+It opened the following year.

+The Museum is already home to the National Rodeo Hall of Fame, which was established in 1955, the year of the museum's founding.